Code-the-Dream-School/python-essentials-v2/assignments/06DataCleaningAndValidation.md

-## Lesson 6 Assignment — Data Cleaning and Validation I
+## Lesson 6 Assignment — Data Cleaning and Validation
 ### Data Cleaning and Validation with Pandas

 ### **Objective:**